|An ingredient which was prevalent in the B western was the presence of a helper - or several helpers - to the hero.

 As to the term "sidekick", it was used infrequently in the ol' B western.
 While watching SHADOW VALLEY (PRC, 1947), singing cowboy Eddie Dean compliments his pal Roscoe 'Soapy' Ates when he says: "Even though you're a tenth rate shot, you're a first-rate sidekick!"

-You'll find expanded coverage on about a half-dozen of the performers listed below.
-On the others, there's an image or two along with a brief profile/biography.
+You'll find expanded coverage on many of the performers listed below.
+On some, there's an image or two along with a brief profile/biography.
 I'll add more information and photos as time permits.

 I hope this section on the Old Corral brings back some great silver screen memories.